Dual Accuracy-Quality-Driven Neural Network for Prediction Interval Generation: Abstract

 \section{Abstract}

 Accurate uncertainty quantification is necessary to enhance the reliability of deep learning models in real-world applications.
 In the case of regression tasks, prediction intervals (PIs) should be provided along with the deterministic predictions of deep learning models.
 Such PIs are useful or ``high-quality'' as long as they are sufficiently narrow and capture most of the probability density.
 In this paper, we present a method to learn prediction intervals for regression-based neural networks automatically in addition to the conventional target predictions.
 In particular, we train two companion neural networks: one that uses one output, the target estimate, and another that uses two outputs, the upper and lower bounds of the corresponding PI.
-Our main contribution is the design of a loss function for the PI-generation network that takes into account the output of the target-estimation network and has two optimization objectives: minimizing the mean prediction interval width and ensuring the PI integrity using constraints that maximize the prediction interval probability coverage implicitly.
-Both objectives are balanced within the loss function using a self-adaptive coefficient.
-Furthermore, we apply a Monte Carlo-based approach that evaluates the model uncertainty in the learned PIs.
-Experiments using a synthetic dataset, six benchmark datasets, and a real-world crop yield prediction dataset showed that our method was able to maintain a nominal probability coverage and produce narrower PIs without detriment to its target estimation accuracy when compared to those PIs generated by three state-of-the-art neural-network-based methods.
+Our main contribution is the design of a novel loss function for the PI-generation network that takes into account the output of the target-estimation network and has two optimization objectives: minimizing the mean prediction interval width and ensuring the PI integrity using constraints that maximize the prediction interval probability coverage implicitly.
+Furthermore, we introduce a self-adaptive coefficient that balances both objectives within the loss function, which alleviates the task of fine-tuning.
+Experiments using a synthetic dataset, eight benchmark datasets, and a real-world crop yield prediction dataset showed that our method was able to maintain a nominal probability coverage and produce significantly narrower PIs without detriment to its target estimation accuracy when compared to those PIs generated by three state-of-the-art neural-network-based methods.
+In other words, our method was shown to produce higher-quality PIs.